ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 We embrace Firebreak Sprints as a vital component of our engineering process, dedicating structured breaks from our regular sprint cycles to activities that significantly contribute to our technical health, innovation, and team well-being.

 For inspiration and guidance, we look to the GOV.UK team's approach to Firebreak Sprints.
 Their experiences underscore the value of such initiatives in promoting technical excellence and team well-being.
 For more information, please see our documentation describing [Firebreak Sprints](https://runbooks.operations-engineering.service.justice.gov.uk/documentation/internal/firebreak-sprints.html).

+### **🧪 Sprint backlog contents**

+The stories in a sprint backlog will depend on priorities, however we will always include stories from the following catagories:
+- **sprint goal stories** - these will directly relate to roadmap priorities and form the majority of the sprint backlog.
+- **refactor story** - at least one refactor story to ensure that our code is well maintained.
+- **risk story**  - at least one story relating to items from our risk register.

 ## **Ceremonies**